TechnicJelle/TechnicJelle/README.md

 <!--- region: intro -->
 My name is Jelle ([IPA](https://en.wikipedia.org/wiki/Help:IPA/Dutch): /ˈjɛ.lə/), and I like creating stuff!
-I am currently looking for a Game Graphics Programming job.
+I am currently looking for a Graphics Programming job for games in The Netherlands.
 In July 2025, I graduated [Cum Laude (With Honours)](https://en.wikipedia.org/wiki/Latin_honors#Netherlands) the study _Creative Media and Game Technologies_ at _Saxion University of Applied Sciences_.